CharlieMorgan90/NFL-Big-Data-Bowl-2025/Docs/feature_extraction.md

 Feature Extraction:

+Feature Extraction code can be found in the code folder along with an example play.

 **Feature Extraction for Late Defensive Movements, Nearest Defender at the Snap, and Through-Snap Movement** was relatively straightforward compared to the more advanced logic required for detecting **Defensive Reactions to Offensive Motion**.
 I’ll briefly summarize the first three before diving deeper into the last.

 1. **Late Defensive Movements**: A player was flagged as making a late movement if they changed position within the final second before the snap, exceeding both a distance and velocity threshold.
 This captured last-second shifts or hesitation.